Comparing Planet Fitness (NYSE:PLNT) and Life Time Group (NYSE:LTH)

 |N/A

-88.4% of Life Time Group shares are owned by institutional investors.
-Comparatively, 97.2% of Planet Fitness shares are owned by institutional investors.
-6.4% of Planet Fitness shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+97.2% of Planet Fitness shares are held by institutional investors.
+Comparatively, 88.4% of Life Time Group shares are held by institutional investors.
+6.4% of Planet Fitness shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Summary